The Miracle (1959 film)

-The Miracle is a 1959 film directed by Irving Rapper and starring Carroll Baker and Roger Moore.
+The Miracle is a 1959 American historical fiction film directed by Irving Rapper and starring Carroll Baker and Roger Moore.
 It is a remake of the 1912 hand-colored, black-and-white film The Miracle, which was in turn a production of the 1911 pantomime play, The Miracle, written by Karl Vollmöller and directed by Max Reinhardt.

 The 1959 film version for Warner Bros. was shot in Technirama and Technicolor, with an original score by Elmer Bernstein.
 The film was shot in the Los Angeles area, the Gypsy camp sequence was shot in the Santa Susana Mountains around Calabasas, California.